Kimberley Schultz, Music Director & Conductor

 Kelly Zuercher, Accompanist

-The Chamber Singers of the Colorado Springs Chorale is the Chorale’s 29-member ensemble, currently performing their sixth season.
-The Chamber Singers, composed of auditioned singers from within the larger Chorale membership, represents the Chorale in venues and at events where a larger chorus would be impractical.
+The Chamber Singers of the Colorado Springs Chorale was the Chorale’s 29-member ensemble composed of auditioned singers from within the larger Chorale membership.
+The Chamber Singers represented the Chorale in venues and at events where a larger chorus was impractical.
 The Chamber Singers was founded by Director-Conductor Kimberley Schultz in 2010 with the mission to support education and community outreach, encouraging young people to pursue their singing interests beyond high school and college, and to recruit singers for the Chorale in general.
-The Chamber Singers perform choral literature from across the centuries.
+The Chamber Singers performed choral literature from across the centuries.

 In 2013 the group traveled to sing at Avery Fisher Hall at Lincoln Center in New York City, under the direction of composer-conductor Dr. René Clausen from Concordia College in Moorhead, MN, presenting Dr. Clausen’s work, The Midnight Ride of Paul Revere, for chorus and wind ensemble.
 Other performances have included Carmina Burana at the Pikes Peak Center with the Colorado Springs Youth Symphony, the Colorado Springs Children’s Chorale, and the Colorado Vocal Arts Ensemble (2012), and The World Beloved: A Bluegrass Mass performed with Jake Schepps and the Expedition Quartet at the Meadowgrass Music Festival (2012).
 The Chamber Singers have also performed with the Cherry Creek Children’s Chorus in Denver (2010), at the Lamont School of Music at the University of Denver (2011), and at Studio Bee in the Pikes Peak Center in Colorado Springs as part of the Showcase at Studio Bee concert series (2011).